 You can be incorporated as a private or a public corporation.
 Private corporations must have a majority of directors residing in Canada and cannot sell shares to the public.
 Public corporations can sell shares and securities on a public stock exchange but must operate within applicable Canadian securities regulations.

 If you incorporate provincially, your company will be licensed to operate with name protection in the specified jurisdiction.
 Federally incorporated companies will allow you to operate anywhere in Canada with national name protection and formal global recognition.
 Incorporating federally will incur additional upfront registration expenses and trigger ongoing corporate filing and annual audit requirements.

 The corporation’s separate legal entity means that shareholders have limited liability (unlike a sole proprietorship or partnership) and are not responsible for corporate debts.
 In some cases, however, this limited liability may not extend to directors or protect shareholders from creditors.

 Incorporation is the best option if you want to pay less tax, limit your liability, protect your personal assets, and borrow money at lower interest rates.

-Once you determine what type of business structure works best for you, you’ll want to start moving forward by putting some important elements in place.
-Think about how you will keep track of expenses and revenue.
-Is this something you can tackle or should you hire an expert—an accountant or a bookkeeper?
+Once you determine what business structure works best for you, you’ll want to start moving forward by putting some important elements in place.
+Think about how you’ll keep track of expenses and revenue.
+Is this something you can tackle, or should you hire an expert (an accountant or a bookkeeper)?
 Also, make sure you’ve got access to the funds you need to kick off your business.
 That may mean getting a loan or having a good business credit card on hand to help things get rolling, despite not having quite enough cash flow.